Setting up unit testing for Python code

 Python uses unit tests extensively to validate scenarios while designing a program.
 Python support in Visual Studio includes discovering, executing, and debugging unit tests within the context of your development process, without needing to run tests separately.

 This topic provides a brief outline of unit testing capabilities in Visual Studio with Python.
-For more on unit testing in general, see Unit Test Your Code.
-Also see the video Testing Python (Microsoft Virtual Academy, 2m31s).
+For more on unit testing in general, see Unit test your code.

 Discovering and viewing tests